 Students are restricted in their use of personal listening devices, cell phones, videogames, beepers, and/or other electronic devices during school hours (7:37 A.M. - 2:20 P.M.).
-We encourage students to place these in their assigned locker upon arrival.
 Teachers have the prerogative to allow students to use electronics for instructional purposes and to limit their use.
 The teacher will re-distribute the electronics to the students at an appropriate time if they deem it necessary for their lesson.